sumit-1492/sentiment_analysis/README.md

 good and 0 signifies that movie is bad.
 As it is a classification problem, i use LogisticRegression for the training the model. before training the model dataprocessing is done through nltk(natural language tool kit) and regex library.

+In the notebook directory(Review of sentiment analysis.ipynb) I have implemented the same thing written above.
 ```

 ### To create any emppty file using git bash